domdutton/Portfolio/README.md

 - Create resume own section on the nav bar.

 - Implement modal for resume section.

+- Figure out how to implement carousel feature into project section.

 - Continue to enhance CSS.